 Stroke is the fifth most common cause of death in the United States and the leading cause of disability in adults.
-The expert team at Integrated Neurology Services helps people recover from stroke at four locations in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community.
+The expert team at Integrated Neurology Services helps people recover from stroke at their office locations across Northern Virginia in Alexandria, Falls Church, and Lorton, also serving the Vienna, VA, community.
 If you or a loved one has had a stroke, call or book an appointment online today.

 A stroke happens when blood flow to your brain is suddenly reduced or interrupted, depriving brain cells of oxygen and essential nutrients.
 Without oxygen from your blood, brain cells begin to die within minutes.